MichaelJirka/MichaelJirka/README.md

 - 👋 Hi, I’m @MichaelJirka
-- 👀 I’m interested in coding and all things engineering.
-Love to cook, play water polo and squash, and travel as much as I can!
+- 👀 I’m interested in coding, data science, and mechanical engineering.
+Love to cook, play water polo, and travel as much as I can!
-- 🌱 I’m currently learning web dev and algorithms
+- 🌱 I’m currently learning full stack dev and algorithms
 - 📫 How to reach me michaelvjirka@gmail.com

 <!---